Don't use not-even-wrong arguments!

 (The conversation about perspective continues.)

-- It's low-effort.
+- Using not-even-wrong arguments is low-effort.
 Once you are deep into some field of science, finding things that the science supposedly cannot explain is easy.
 What's not easy is to find things which are difficult to explain by mainstream science, but are trivial to explain by an alternative theory.
+That is what counts.

-- It shows that you don't understand the very nature of the discussion.
+- Using not-even-wrong arguments shows that you don't understand the very nature of the discussion.
 The purpose of debating is to find out which theory (in the informal sense of the word) has more explanatory power.
 What you are doing with not-even-wrong arguments is the opposite of that: You are trying to replace a theory that explains at least something with a theory that explains precisely nothing.

 B: If the Earth is flat, how it is that we can see different